 a.
 Which load balancing method do you want to use?
-Specify the load balancing method you want to use for this SharePoint server pool.
-We recommend the default, Least Connections (member).
+Advanced Specify the load balancing method you want to use for this WebLogic Server pool.
+We recommend the default, Predictive (member), which we've found to be the most appropriate method for WebLogic Server.